fsamuel011/Bidirectional-visitor-counter/README.md

 ![rvc falstad simulation image ](https://user-images.githubusercontent.com/93152842/190582340-0d055351-ac4e-408a-bbf1-7210c309ace9.png)

 *A circuit simulation of my project using the [Falstad Circuit Simulator Applet](https://www.falstad.com/circuit/).
+8 logic outputs were shown after each D flip flip to test the direction mechanism.
 You can test the simulation [here](https://tinyurl.com/2f6r9hfl).*

 Flaws in the falstad simulation:
 - JKFFs are used in the simulation for both frequency counters.
 In reality, master slave JKFFs must be used